Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: A Simple Time-Space Trade-Off for EMST

+From our observations so far, we can derive a simple time-space trade-off for computing $\EMST(S)$.
+In Theorem~\ref{thm:simple_algo}, we simulate Kruskal's algorithm on $\RNG(S)$.
+For this, we take batches of $s$ edges of $\RNG(S)$, and we report the edges of $\EMST(S)$ among them.
+To determine whether an edge $e_i$ of $\RNG(S)$ is in $\EMST(S)$, we apply Observation~\ref{obs:face_cycle}, i.e., we determine whether the endpoints of $e_i$ are on a common face-cycle in the corresponding $\RNG_i$.

-\begin{theorem} Let $V$ be a set of $n$ sites in the plane, in general position.
+\begin{theorem} Let $S$ be a planar set of $n$ point-sites in general position stored in a read-only array.
 Let $s \in \{1, \dots, n\}$ be a parameter.
-We can output all the edges of $\EMST(V)$, in sorted order, in $O(n^3\log s/s)$ time using $O(s)$ words of workspace. \end{theorem}
+We can output all the edges of $\EMST(S)$, in sorted order of their length, in $O\big( (n^3/s)\log s \big)$ time using $O(s)$ cells of workspace. \end{theorem}

-\begin{proof} We simulate Kruskal's algorithm on $\RNG(V)$.
-For this, we take batches of $s$ edges, sorted by increasing length, and we report the edges of $\EMST(V)$ in each batch.
-Let $E_R = e_1, \dots, e_m$ be the edges of $\RNG(V)$, sorted by length.
-To determine whether an edge $e_i \in E_R$ is in $\EMST(V)$, we apply Observation~\ref{obs:face_cycle}, i.e., we determine whether the endpoints of $e_i$ are on two distinct face-cycles of the corresponding $\RNG_i$.
-To do this, we process $E_R$ in batches of $s$ edges, and for each edge, we perform a walk along the face-cycle that contains one endpoint of $e_i$ until we either encounter the other endpoint of $e_i$ or until we are back at the starting point of our walk.